remclay/take-a-hike/README.md

 Take-a-hike is a basic CRUD web application for hiking trails.

-Users can locate hikes, search via name or location, filter via difficulty and add/update/remove details of hikes they've been on, without needing to sign up.
+Users can browse hikes, search via name or location, filter via difficulty and add/update/remove details of hikes they've been on, without needing to sign up.

 <!-- ## Interaction